 The "End Permian," occurring at the boundary between the Permian and Triassic periods, is the one known colloquially as "the great dying."
-The "End Cretaceous" event was triggered by the impact of a massive asteroid striking the earth, leaving the Chicxulub Crater beneath Mexico's Yucatan Peninsula; whereas it was deadly for most the extant species at that time, notably the dinosaurs, it was also likely responsible for the fact that the entire groupings of our own direct ancestors, hominids and hominins, and therefore we too, exist at all: Before the extinction of the non-avian dinosaurs, the top predators of their time, the only extant mammals were very small and likely to stay that way.
-Some scientists believe that a sixth episode of this type - referred to as the Holocene extinction - may be already under way.
-This one is the result of human activity, and may have begun with the extinction of megafauna such as the woolly mammoth at the end of the last Ice Age.
-But the threat of extinction facing large numbers of mammals on all six of our planet's settled continents has accelerated rapidly during the twentieth century and into the twenty-first.
+The "End Cretaceous" event was triggered by the impact of a massive asteroid striking the earth, leaving the Chicxulub Crater beneath Mexico's Yucatan Peninsula.
+Whereas this asteroid strike was deadly for most the extant species at that time, notably the non-avian dinosaurs, it was also likely responsible for the fact that the entire groupings of our own direct ancestors, known as hominids and hominins, exist at all - and therefore, we too.
+Before the extinction of the non-avian dinosaurs, which were the top predators of their time, the only extant mammals were very small and likely to stay that way.